boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ####  Distributed PE and CE {#sec-distributed}

 This document introduces the concept of distributed CEs and PEs.
-This approach consolidates a generic definition of CE/PE/AC that is consistent with the orchestration perimeters.
+This approach consolidates a definition of CE/PE/AC that is consistent with orchestration perimeters.
 The CEs and PEs delimit respectively the Customer and Provider Orchestration domains, while the AC interconnects these domains.

 {{fig-50}} depicts the reference model (i) together with examples of distributed CEs and PEs: